 Step 6.
 Shop for homes

 Now you are ready to begin looking for homes!
 Think about what is important to you in a home.
 The size of the house and number of rooms, its location, its distance from your workplace, and the quality of the local schools are factors homebuyers often consider.
 Consider finding a real estate professional to work for you as a buyer’s agent.
 Buyers agents represent your interest in the purchase of a home and can provide useful advice and reassurance.

 Step 7.
-Make an offer, have it accepted
+Make an offer to the seller

 Step 8.
 Apply for a mortgage

 When your bid on a home is accepted, the next step is to get formally approved for a mortgage to buy that house.
 You’ll need to complete a mortgage application and provide credit, income, and financial documents to your lender.
 Learn more about how to apply for a mortgage.

 Once you have completed your application, your lender will review your application and documents (this is often called “mortgage underwriting”) and hopefully approve your application.
 You will typically have to read and sign a set of documents called “Initial Disclosures” that give your lender permission to begin the underwriting process.
 Learn more what to expect after your mortgage application.